hello-pangea/dnd/docs/api/droppable.md

 ## Fixed `<Droppable />`s

-`react-beautiful-dnd` has partial support for `<Droppable />` lists that use `position: fixed`.
+`react-forked-dnd` has partial support for `<Droppable />` lists that use `position: fixed`.
 When you start a drag and _any_ list of the same type is `position:fixed` then auto window scrolling will be disabled.
 This is because our virtual model assumes that when the page scroll changes the position of a `<Droppable />` will shift too.
 If a manual window scroll is detected then the scroll will be aborted.
 Scroll container scroll is still allowed.
 We could improve this support, but it would just be a big effort.
 Please raise an issue if you would be keen to be a part of this effort ❤️

 ## Recommended 🏠 home list styling